Once upon a time, it seemed like everyone and their little brother was getting diagnosed with ADD or ADHD.

 DSPS is a sleep disorder where your circadian rhythm is thrown out of balance and your melatonin production and internal sleep signals are delayed two or more hours.
 That means you go to sleep later and wake up later, and it’s all biological.

-ADHD is a developmental impairment of the brain’s executive function, affecting focus, short-term memory, attention span, commitment, planning, and energy.
-It is more prevalent in children.
-Often, it’s harder to diagnose in women since its symptoms were originally observed in boys and present differently by gender.
+ADHD is a developmental impairment of the brain’s executive function, affecting focus, short term memory, attention span, commitment, planning, and energy.
+It is more prevalent in children, and often harder to diagnose in women since its symptoms were originally observed in boys and present differently by gender.

-Treatment for ADHD is usually by stimulants.
-It’s thought to help ADHD symptoms by triggering the release of dopamine to aid in focusing the brain’s direction.
+Treatment for ADHD is usually by stimulants, which is thought to help ADHD symptoms by triggering the release of dopamine to aid in focusing the brain’s direction.

 Now, one could speculate that the use of stimulants to treat ADHD can be linked to the delayed sleep that an estimated 73% of people with ADHD experience.

-But it’s more likely that the pathology of their connection has more to do with the brain areas both affect.
+But it’s more likely that the pathology of their connection has less to do with their respective treatments and more to do with the affected brain areas that both share.

 DSPS and ADHD share similar routes in the brain!